-- To proclaim the Good News of the Kingdom - To teach, baptize, and nurture new believers - To respond to human need by loving service - To seek to transform unjust structures of society, to challenge violence of every kind, and to pursue peace and reconciliation - To strive to safeguard the integrity of creation and sustain and renew the life of the earth area of the diocese, with the diocese responsible for the overall mission strategy and allocation of the resources of the whole church for the provision of ministry of word and sacrament, pastoral care, and evangelism within the whole diocese.
+In our tradition, the diocese and the parish are in an essential partnership, neither sufficient without the other.
+The parish has particular responsibility for a specific ministry within a defined geographic area of the diocese, with the diocese responsible for the overall mission strategy and allocation of the resources of the whole church for the provision of ministry of word and sacrament, pastoral care, and evangelism within the whole diocese.
 Each parish shares in the ministry of their "siblings" and is inextricably invested in the welfare of the whole family.